TabCarousel/TabCarousel/README.md

 Example Uses
 ------------

 On a HDTV that has a computer attached, open the NewRelic overview (and Background Tasks, etc.) for each app you'd like to monitor.
-Set NewRelic to kiosk mode for each page, then hit the "Tab Carousel" toolbar button.
+Set NewRelic to kiosk mode for each page, then hit the "TabCarousel" toolbar button.

 The [TabCarousel wiki](https://github.com/benjaminoakes/TabCarousel/wiki) has more.